bertofurth/Seagate-Central-Samba/README_MANUALLY_INSTALL_BINARIES.md

 is always the option of reinstating the original version.

-If the procedure above has been followed then the following sequence of commands issued with root priviledges will restore the original samba software.
+If the procedure above has been followed then the following sequence of commands issued with root privileges will restore the original samba software.

      /etc/init.d/samba stop